Rising seniors typically enroll in five courses, which is a standard course load. The following circumstances may allow seniors to take six courses:

 Students who entered as preps generally have completed graduation requirements in Humanities & Social Sciences, Science, and Visual & Performing Arts.
 Depending on your entry level, you may have also fulfilled the Classical & Modern Languages requirement.

-Students who entered as lower mids must take an additional year in Humanities & Social Sciences.
+Students who entered as lower mids must take one additional year in Humanities & Social Sciences.
 That course need not be another course in U.S. history.

 Honors English: EN481Y Honors Literary Research (MacLeish Scholars) and EN490Y Honors Senior English both have a competitive application process, with decisions announced before the course selection deadline.
 You are well served by having realistic expectations about your chances for selection.
 Please consult with Dr. Katie Fleishman <kfleishman@hotchkiss.org>, the head of the English Department, should you have any questions about your eligibility.